roalyr/GDTLancer-game-design/GDD-COMBINED-TEXT.md

 * **Indentation:** Use **Tabs** for indentation.
 * **Line Length:** A maximum line length of approximately **100 characters**.
 * **Conditional Statements (`if`/`elif`/`else`): No Lumping.** As a manual standard, statements controlled by a conditional must always start on a new, properly indented line.
 The `gdformat` tool should be configured to enforce this, but the primary responsibility lies with the developer to write pristine, readable code.
-* **Export Variables:** Only use `export var` for defining data in template files (e.g., Resources deriving from `AgentTemplate`).
+* **Export Variables:** Only use `export var` for defining data in template files (e.g., `AgentTemplate`).
 Variables within standard node logic scripts should typically not be exported unless necessary for editor tweaking during development; prefer initialization via an `initialize()` method.
 * **Naming Conventions:** Follow standard Godot GDScript conventions:
     * `snake_case` for variables and function names (e.g., `max_move_speed`, `_physics_process`).
 Use a leading underscore `_` for "private" methods or variables.
     * `PascalCase` for class names (if using `class_name`) and node names in the scene tree (e.g., `AgentContainer`).